VanOvermeire/pop3-mail-client/README.md

 ## TODO

-- convenience methods, like last x mails
+- convenience methods, like last mail, last x mail ids
-- documentation
 - error to combine all errors